 Type of Compensation (Recipient) Description and Determination of Amount Offering Estimated Amount Reimbursement of Offering Expenses (Adviser)(1) Offering expenses include all estimated expenses, other than underwriting discount, to be paid by us in connection with this offering, including our legal, accounting, printing, mailing and filing fees and other accountable offering expenses.
 To the extent that our Adviser pays our offering expenses, we will reimburse our Adviser for these amounts.
 Up to \$1.3 million Ongoing Operations Annual Base Management Fee (Adviser) 1.0% of our total stockholders' equity, measured at the end of each quarter, less the recorded value of any preferred stock outstanding at the end of the quarter and, during 2013 only, any uninvested cash proceeds from this offering, which we refer to as adjusted stockholders' equity.
 In 2014, the fee increases to 2.0% of our adjusted stockholders' equity and our adjusted stockholders' equity will no longer exclude the uninvested cash proceeds of this offering.
 Actual amount for 2013 will be dependent upon the rate of property acquisitions and mortgage loans following the completion of this offering and therefore cannot be determined at this time.
-Quarterly Incentive Fee (2)(Adviser) 1 1 100% of the amount of the pre-incentive fee FFO that exceeds the hurdle rate, but is less than 2.1875% of our adjusted stockholders' equity at the end of any calendar quarter (8.75% annualized); and 20% of the amount of our pre-incentive fee FFO that exceeds 2.1875% of our adjusted stockholders' equity at the end of any calendar quarter (8.75% annualized).
+Quarterly Incentive Fee (2)(Adviser) We will pay our Adviser an incentive fee with respect to our pre-incentive fee FFO in each calendar quarter as follows: Actual amounts will be dependent upon the amount of FFO we generate no incentive fee in any calendar quarter in which our pre-incentive fee FFO does not exceed the hurdle rate of 1.75% (7% annualized) of our adjusted stockholders' equity at the end of the quarter; from time to time.
+100% of the amount of the pre-incentive fee FFO that exceeds the hurdle rate, but is less than 2.1875% of our adjusted stockholders' equity at the end of any calendar quarter (8.75% annualized); and • 20% of the amount of our pre-incentive fee FFO that exceeds 2.1875% of our adjusted stockholders' equity at the end of any calendar quarter (8.75% annualized).